cube-js/cube/docs/Schema/measures.md

 ```

 ### rollingWindow
 If you want to calculate some metric within a window, for example a week or a month, you should use a `rollingWindow` parameter.
 The `trailing` and `leading` parameters define window size.
+Note that `rollingWindow` only works on a dimension defined with `timeDimension`.

 These parameters have a format defined as `(-?\d+) (minute|hour|day|week|month|year)`.
 The `trailing` and `leading` parameters can also be set to an `unbounded` value, which means infinite size for the corresponding window part.
 You can define `trailing` and `leading` parameters using negative integers.